There are so many different men's jean sizes and fits you need to know.

 Try to start with a good idea of what shape looks best on you before you go wading through store and brand terminology.

 To find a pair of jeans that fit just right, you need to know your measurements.
-You also have to have a sense of how roomy you like your pants in the butt and crotch, and for how broad your thighs are relative to your calves.
-That’ll give you a better idea of the styles you’ll start with when it comes time to actually try things on.
+You also have to have a sense of how roomy you like your pants in the butt and crotch and for how broad your thighs are relative to your calves.
+That'll give you a better idea of the styles you'll start with when it comes time to try things on.